react-boilerplate/react-boilerplate/docs/general/introduction.md

 We use the [container/component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw). `containers/` contains React components which are connected to the redux store. `components/` contains dumb React components which depend on containers for data. **Container components care about how things work, while components care about how things look.**

-We've found that for many applications treating single pages (e.g. the Loginpage, the Homepage etc.) as containers and their small parts (e.g. the Login form, the Navigation bar) as components works well, but there are no rigid rules. **Bend the architecture to the needs of your app, nothing is set in stone!**
+We've found that for many applications treating single pages (e.g. the LoginPage, the HomePage, etc.) as containers and their small parts (e.g. the Login form, the Navigation bar) as components works well, but there are no rigid rules. **Bend the architecture to the needs of your app, nothing is set in stone!**

 ### `internals/`

 You can call this area the "engine" of your app.
 Your source code cannot be executed as-is in the web browser.
-It needs to pass through webpack to get converted into a form that web browsers understand.
-While it's certainly helpful to understand what is happening here, for real world usage you won't have to mess around with this folder much.
+It needs to pass through webpack to get converted into a version of Javascript that web browsers understand.
+While it's certainly helpful to understand what's happening here, for real world usage, you won't have to mess around with this folder much.

-- `internals/webpack`: You'll most probably use EcmaScript 6 or EcmaScript 7 to write the source code of your app. webpack takes care of making it compatible with a majority of browsers.
+- `internals/webpack`: You'll most probably use ECMAScript 6 or ECMAScript 7 to write the source code of your app. webpack takes care of making it compatible with a majority of browsers.

 > ([ECMAScript](http://stackoverflow.com/a/33748400/5241520) is the standard for JavaScript.
 Most people are still using browsers which understand ECMAScript 5.
 So your code must be [transpiled](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) into browser-understandable code.
 To apply the transpiler to your source code, you will use webpack.
 Feeling the jitters already?
 [Don't worry](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.d2uasw2n6).
-Take a tea-break and then read on)
+Take a tea-break and then read on.)

 - `internals/generators`: This folder has the code to scaffold out new components, containers and routes.
 Read [more about scaffolding](https://github.com/react-boilerplate/react-boilerplate/tree/master/docs/general#quick-scaffolding) in the docs.